Van from United States

 Q1: What are the main reasons why most foreign companies fail in negotiating a business deal in China?
 Q2: What are some implications that cause the foreign company to back out of a deal during the negotiating process?

-Q1: I assume that this means "fail to reach agreement".
+Q1: I assume that this means "fail to reach an agreement".
 There are dozens of possible causes.
 Here are a few common reasons:

 • Failure to develop friendly, trusting relationships with the Chinese